-- o Concerns about your child's behavior
+- Concerns about your child's behavior

-- o Various ways to help son/daughter.
+- Various ways to help son/daughter.

-- o The treatment of your son/daughter.
+- The treatment of your son/daughter.

-- o Playing time.
+- Playing time.

 - It is important to understand and know that coaches are volunteers.
 They will make judgments and decisions based on what they see, know and believe to be in the best interest of the athlete and the team.

 - Read, understand, discuss and most of all monitor the Athletic code.
-If the code is not being adhered, this issue should be addressed with the coaching staff.
+If the code is not being adhered, this issue should be addressed with the coaching staff, Athletic Director and/ or Principal.